 We may incur contingent royalty and milestone payments that we are required to make under our license agreement with Lilly, pursuant to which we have in-licensed certain intellectual property.
 We are required to pay Lilly aggregate development and commercial milestone payments of up to \$168.0 million, of which \$5.0 million is due prior to NDA.
 Due to the uncertainty of the achievement and timing of the events requiring payment under our license agreement with Lilly, the amounts to be paid by us are not fixed or determinable at this time.
-We are also obligated to pay a tiered percentage royalty on annual net sales ranging from a low single-digit up to a maximum of 10%, subject to certain specified reductions.
+We are also obligated to pay a tiered percentage royalty on annual net sales ranging from a low single-digit up to low double-digits, subject to certain specified reductions.
 For additional information, see the section titled "Business-Licensing and Collaborations."

 We may incur contingent milestone payments that we are required to make under our companion diagnostic agreement with Akoya pursuant to which we agreed to co-develop, validate, and commercialize our proprietary ACR-368 OncoSignature test.
-We are obligated to pay Akoya up to an aggregate of \$10.3 million upon the achievement of specified development milestones.
+We are obligated to pay Akoya up to low double-digit million dollars upon the achievement of specified development milestones.
 Due to the uncertainty of the achievement and timing of the events requiring payment under our companion diagnostic agreement with Akoya, the amounts to be paid by us and when are not determinable at this time.
-While the achievement and timing of such milestones are uncertain, it is reasonably possible that up to \$2.0 million in milestone payments could be achieved in the next 12 months.
-As of October 17, 2022, development milestones have been achieved under our companion diagnostic agreement, resulting in payments of \$2.3 million by us to Akoya.
+While the achievement and timing of such milestones are uncertain, it is reasonably possible that up to \$2.3 million in milestone payments could be achieved in the next 12 months.
+To date, development milestones have been achieved under our companion diagnostic agreement, resulting in payments of \$2.0 million by us to Akoya.
 For additional information, see the section titled "Business-Licensing and Collaborations."